 The techniques can be divided into three “readings” or as prefer to call them “perspectives”, which are each in turn divided into four “rules” or more understandably “approaches”.
 Each “approach” is to be done continuously while reading the book to aid understanding.

-The usual rules for learning a skill still apply.
+When trying to apply this procedure, the usual rules for learning a skill still apply.
 Don’t try to do them all at once.
 Try each technique individually and see how you can make it work.
 Eventually, you’ll be able to do them simultaneously with less effort.

 If these instructions aren’t clear enough, then by all means download the PDF and plough through it.
 However, since life is short, skip Part B where he rambles on about education, which are of no benefit to someone who’s trying to figure out how to “read”.
 Additionally, be prepared to be beaten over the head repeatedly with basic concepts.